 Over a decade of strong, uninterrupted growth allowed for podcasts to develop into the widely popular and influential medium.
 Audiences trust podcasters a lot and brands are slowly starting to invest large sums in podcast advertising.

-The top trends we currently recognize will have the biggest impact on shaping the podcasting scene in the next 2 years will in end result increase popularity, develop more detailed monetization approaches and increase earnings for content creators.
+The top podcasting trends we currently recognize will have the most significant impact on shaping the podcasting scene in the next 2 years.
+Top podcasting trends will, in the end, increase popularity, develop more successful monetization approaches, and increase earnings for content creators.

-This article is part of a wider, 3 article series allowing to fully understand podcasting market.
-Click on the images to proceed and learn more about podcast listeners’ numbers and trends in the podcasting market.
+This article is part of a more comprehensive 3 article series that allows for understanding the podcasting market fully.
+Click on the images to proceed and learn more about podcast listeners’ numbers and podcasting trends in the podcasting market.

 1. Continuation of consistent listenership growth